Elahemhrp/BreastCancerProject/README.md

 * **Grad-CAM** hooks into the final convolutional layer to capture gradients.
 * A heatmap is generated and superimposed on the original image to visualize the region of interest (ROI).

+---

+🎓 Academic Acknowledgement
+This project was developed as part of the Artificial Intelligence course curriculum.

+Supervisor:

+Dr. Hamidreza Bolhasani

+We express our gratitude for the guidance and scientific supervision provided throughout the development of this research project.

 6. **Response Construction:**
 * The backend constructs a JSON payload containing the Prediction Class, Confidence Score (%), and the Base64-encoded Heatmap for rendering.